-The recently renovated Russell Hall includes individual and group study rooms, wired and wireless internet access, and a full program of events throughout the year.
+The library building, Russell Hall, includes individual and group study rooms, wired and wireless internet access, and a full program of events throughout the year.
+The Library regularly hosts seminars, book talks, musical performances by members of the Teachers College community, and other events.
 The Library Café at the library entrance offers beverage and snack services during library hours.